 Cybersecurity is a two-way street where both vendors and researchers must act responsibly.
-At Alias, we're committed to improve the robotics industry response times to security bugs and in an attempt to spread the word and inspire others to follow a similar path, we disclose part of our research.
+At Alias we're committed to improving the robotics & cybersecurity industry response times to security bugs — and to spread the word, we disclose our research openly as it happens.

 Practical insights learned from participating in the Dragos OT CTF 2025 using the Cybersecurity AI (CAI) framework, highlighting strengths and limitations of AI agents when operating in real OT challenge environments and detailing actionable lessons for defensive and offensive workflows.